Deaths

 In 2001, clinical trials in Canada were suspended after the death of a Canadian woman from clostridium sordelli toxic shock after initiation of medical abortion with 200 mg mifepristone orally followed by 800 mcg of vaginal misoprostol.
 (20)

-In 2003-2009, all eight women in the United States (U.S.) who had died from sepsis/toxic shock after initiation of mifepristone/misoprostol medical abortion were provided a drug regimen not approved or recognized by the U.S. Food and Drug Administration: (2) (4) (5) (6) (7)
+In 2003-2009, all eight women in the United States (U.S.) who had died from sepsis/toxic shock after initiation of mifepristone/misoprostol medical abortion were provided an off-label drug regimen not approved or recognized by the U.S. Food and Drug Administration: (2) (4) (5) (6) (7)

 In 2010, Australia, the first medical abortion death of a woman was later reported by the media in 2012.
 The woman died from Group A Streptococcus sepsis after initiation of an unapproved/non-registered regimen of mifepristone and misoprostol.
 (15) (16)

-In 2011, Portugal, the first Clostridium sordellii toxic shock death of a young woman, who died after initiation of 200 mg mifepristone orally followed by 800 mcg misoprostol vaginally.
+In 2011, Portugal, the first Clostridium sordellii toxic shock death of a 16 year-old woman, who died after initiation of 200 mg mifepristone orally followed by 800 mcg misoprostol vaginally.
 It is not known if the regimen was registered or approved by local authorities.
 (3)

 YEAR